Friends of the Eel River

 Indigenous Peoples of the Eel River Watershed

-The Eel RIver is the ancestral and current home to a diversity of native people, including Wiyot, Lasik, Neonatal, Wailaki, Sinkyone, Cahto, Yuki, and others.
+The Eel RIver is the ancestral and current home to a diversity of native people, including Wiyot, Lassik, Nongatl, Wailaki, Sinkyone, Cahto, Yuki, and others.
 Native people in the Eel were subject to brutal treatment and their populations decimated in the 19th and early 20th centuries, yet today many people are working hard toward cultural revitalization.
 There are several federally recognized Tribes, including the Round Valley Indian Tribes, which is a product of forced relocation of at least seven different groups of native people in part by way of the deadly Nome Cult Walk.
 Below is a list of recognized Tribal Nations:

 Wiyot Tribe